 It’s not easy to articulate your core values.
 Can you state your top 5 or 10 values?

 Working out what’s deeply important to you can take several attempts.
 And it’s not uncommon to reflect on your answers for several days, weeks, even years.
 If you look at a list of suggested values, you will probably identify with most of them.
 So it’s hard to prioritise them down to a core set of just 5 or even 10.

 There are plenty of online questionnaires, card games and other resources available to help with this.
 One easy (and free) option is the core values assessment at the Barrett Values Centre.
 It only takes a few minutes, yet provides a surprisingly detailed summary of what your values mean for you.

 One key advantage to having clarity of your values is that it helps with decision making.
-And that’s a huge benefit when it comes to planning how best to use your time and money.
+That’s a huge benefit when it comes to planning how best to use your time and money.

 Businesses often create a list of core values and these can provide a reference point for decision making.
 GroWiser Financial Coaching has published 5 core values, which drive the way I do business: